 Petty theft is an unfortunate part of HCMC.
 We never encountered any troubles during our visit, but I carry a Timbuk2 Messenger Bag, which has numerous interior zippered pockets where I can safely keep my belongings.
 Protect your valuables by using a specifically designed anti-theft travel bag – like the stylish bags by Travelon.

 Pro Tip: Some visitors have reported phones being snatched right out of their hands – and tourists who take pictures with their phone camera are an easy target.
 Rather than risk having your phone stolen, we recommend taking photos with a pocket-sized camera that has a wrist strap – like the Canon Powershot.
-We also toured the city using a DSLR Canon Rebel, but kept it tucked away in my bag while walking.
+We also toured HCMC using our go-to travel camera, the DSLR Canon Rebel, but kept it tucked away in my bag while walking.

 We Want To Know: What are your favorite Ho Chi Minh City attractions?
 What sights would you add to our Ho Chi Minh City Walking Tour?
 Give us your best tips and advice in the comments below!